JacintheSchuster/fhevm-react-template/README.md

 ## 🙏 Acknowledgments

-- **Zama Team** - For the incredible FHEVM technology and challenge
+- **Zama Team** - For the incredible FHEVM technology and bounty program
 - **wagmi Team** - For API design inspiration
 - **React Team** - For hooks pattern
 - **Vue Team** - For composition API